edac713/GPTs/GPT-4V(ision)/gpt-4-vision-preview.md

 ## Low or high fidelity image understanding

-By controlling the detail parameter, which has three options, low, high, or auto, you have control over how the model processes the image and generates its textual understanding.
-By default, the model will use the auto setting which will look at the image input size and decide if it should use the low or high setting.
+By controlling the `detail` parameter, which has three options, `low`, `high`, or `auto`, you have control over how the model processes the image and generates its textual understanding.
+By default, the model will use the `auto` setting which will look at the image input size and decide if it should use the `low` or `high` setting.

-* low will disable the “high res” model.
+* `low` will disable the “high res” model.
 The model will receive a low-res 512px x 512px version of the image, and represent the image with a budget of 65 tokens.
 This allows the API to return faster responses and consume fewer input tokens for use cases that do not require high detail.
-* high will enable “high res” mode, which first allows the model to see the low res image and then creates detailed crops of input images as 512px squares based on the input image size.
+* `high` will enable “high res” mode, which first allows the model to see the low res image and then creates detailed crops of input images as 512px squares based on the input image size.
 Each of the detailed crops uses twice the token budget (65 tokens) for a total of 129 tokens.

 ```Python
 from openai import OpenAI